 Cash inflow is the lifeblood of your business and comes from sources like payments from customers, receipt of a loan, monetary infusion from an investor, or interest on savings or investments.
 Cash is also important because it later becomes the payment for things that make your business run: expenses like stock or raw materials, employees, rent and other operating expenses.
 Naturally, positive cash flow is preferred.
 Positive cash flow means your business is running smoothly.
 High positive cash flow is even better and will allow you to make new investments (hire employees, open another location) and further grow your business.
 We love that, right!?!
 Conversely, there’s negative cash flow: more money paying out than is coming in.

 Positive cash flow is driven by two things: organization and planning.

 Let’s start with setting your baseline.
 Begin by looking at the cash you have in hand, this could be money you’ve invested in the business, cash in the business bank account, loans that you’ve received, or an investment from a partner.

-If you're just starting your business, you're interest in cash flow is well-timed.
+If you’re just starting your business, your interest in cash flow is well-timed.
 Make a list of all the one-time start-up expenses that you have paid or expect to pay.
-Think incorporation fees, legal and accounting, licenses and permits, construction or remodeling, security deposit on a rental agreement or purchasing property, marketing materials and signage, initial inventory or supplies, fixtures like cash registers, office supplies, furniture, equipment, etc.
+Think incorporation fees, legal and accounting, licenses and permits, construction or remodeling, a security deposit on a rental agreement or purchasing property, marketing materials, and signage, initial inventory or supplies, fixtures like cash registers, office supplies, furniture, equipment, etc.